 The Parking Technology Award recognises advances in the technology of parking.
 The innovation will be a piece of parking hardware, a device or a wider system that makes the management of parking more efficient and/or customer-friendly.

-Late Pay – APCOA and Cherwell District Council
+Late Pay – APCOA Parking and Cherwell District Council

-Smart City Parking – AppyWay and Harrogate Borough Council
+Smart City Parking – AppyWay with Harrogate Borough Council and North Yorkshire County Council

 Multi-partner platform integration – Cornwall Council, JustPark and WPS